Partita for Violin No. 2 (Bach): Guitar transcriptions

 The Chaconne is often performed on guitar.
 Marc Pincherle, Secretary of the French Society of Musicology in Paris, wrote in 1930: "If, insofar as certain rapid monodic passages are concerned, opinion is divided between the violin and the guitar as the better medium, the guitar always triumphs in polyphonic passages; that is to say almost throughout the entire work.
 The timbre of the guitar creates new and emotional resonance and unsuspected dynamic gradations in those passages which might have been created purely for the violin; as for instance the variations in arpeggi."

 The most well-known transcription for guitar is the Segovia transcription.
 Many guitarists today prefer to play the Chaconne directly from the violin score.

-Orchestra transcriptions
+Orchestral transcriptions

 There are a number of transcriptions of the Chaconne for orchestras of different sizes, including Leopold Stokowski's transcription for a full symphony orchestra.

+A.M.
+Herz's transcription for string quartet can be scaled up for performance by chamber orchestra.
+It was published in 1927 (under the name Albert Maria Herz).
+The work was recorded by the Asasello Quartet in 2023.

 Other transcriptions

-Gustav Leonhardt arranged the Partita for harpsichord solo.
 Anne Dudley arranged Bach's Chaconne for piano trio, and a recording by the Eroica Trio appears on their Baroque album.

-The Chaconne has also been arranged for harpsichord by Pieter-Jan Belder and for violin plus four voices by Christoph Poppen and the Hilliard Ensemble.
-The Chaconne has been arranged for pedal harp by Skaila Kanga.
+The Chaconne has been arranged for violin plus four voices by Christoph Poppen and the Hilliard Ensemble.
+The Chaconne was transcribed for pedal harp by Dewey Owens, published by Lyra, and also by Skaila Kanga.
+The Chaconne was also transcribed by José Miguel Moreno for baroque lute, performed solo and also accompanied by a soprano and a countertenor.

+Dance

+Bach's violin Ciaccona has been choreographed almost fifty times.